02. Setup [10:03]

 Description: This video explains the following:

-How to install and register the Biometric Fingerprint plug-in on a Windows machine.
+How to manually install (FileMaker 11 or earlier) and register the Biometric Fingerprint plug-in on a Windows machine.

 How to install the libraries for the Digital Persona 4500 Fingerprint Reader device.